-- a.
-ACTION PLAN Development and DEPLOYMENT - (1) How do you develop and DEPLOY ACTION PLANS throughout the organisation to achieve your KEY STRATEGIC OBJECTIVES?
-How do you ensure that the KEY outomes of your ACTION PLANS can be sustained? - (2) How do you ensure that adequate financial and other resources are available to support the accommplishment of your ACTION PLANS?
-How do you allocate resources to ensure accomplishment of your ACTION PLANS?
-How do you assess the financial and other risks associated with the plans?
-How do you balance resources to ensure adequate resources to meet current obligations? - (3) How do you establish and DEPLOY modified ACTION PLANS if circumstances require a shift in plans and rapid execution of new plans? - (4) What are your KEY short- and longer-term ACTION PLANS?
-What are the KEY planned changes, if any, in your products and services, your CUSTOMERS and markets, and how you will operate? - (5) What are your KEY human resource plans to accomplish your short- and longer-term STRATEGIC OBJECTIVES and ACTION PLANS?
-How do the plans address potential impacts on people in your WORKFORCE and any potential changes to WORKFORCE CAPABILITY and CAPACITY needs? - (6) What are your KEY PERFORMANCE MEASURES OR INDICATORS for tracking progress on your ACTION PLANS?
+a.
+ACTION PLAN Development and DEPLOYMENT

+- (1) What are your KEY short- and longer-term ACTION PLANS?
+What are the KEY planned changes, if any, in your products, your CUSTOMERS and markets, and how you will operate? - (2) How do you develop and DEPLOY ACTION PLANS throughout the organisation to your WORKFORCE and to KEY suppliers and PARTNERS, as appropriate, to achieve your KEY STRATEGIC OBJECTIVES?
+HOW do you ensure that the KEY outcomes of your ACTION PLANS can be sustained? - (3) How do you ensure that financial and other resources are available to support the accomplishment of your ACTION PLANS, while meeting current obligations?
+How do you allocate these resources to support the accomplishment of the plans?
+How do you assess and manage the financial and other risks associated with the plans? - (4) How do you establish and DEPLOY modified ACTION PLANS if circumstances require a shift in plans and rapid execution of new plans? - (5) What are your KEY human resource or WORKFORCE plans to accomplish your short- and longer-term STRATEGIC OBJECTIVES and ACTION PLANS?
+How do the plans address potential impacts on people in your WORKFORCE and any potential changes to WORKFORCE CAPABILITY and CAPACITY needs? - (6) What are your KEY PERFORMANCE MEASURES OF INDICATORS for tracking the achievement and EFFECTIVENESS of your ACTION PLANS?
 How do you ensure that your overall ACTION PLAN measurement system reinforces organisational ALIGNMENT?
 How do you ensure that the measurement system covers all KEY DEPLOYMENT areas and STAKEHOLDERS?